MICCoM/API/README.md

-# webserver
+# RESTful API Server for MICCoM

-Test webserver in GO
+- Test webserver in GO